A passionate team of cross-sector specialists committed to helping at-risk children, youth, and families.

 In her 10 years working with at-risk youth and families in both educational and case management settings, Mary knows firsthand how important it is to be able to see the big picture of your work and sometimes to simply have fun.
 One thing Mary has in common with the children she serves is her love of play.
 If a sport involves a ball, she’s in, whether its kickball, basketball or sand volleyball.
 She‘s a runner and a cyclist, and she is always up for a board game.
 Right now, she’s adding another skill to her considerable list of talents: playing the guitar.

-Virginia and Erika thrive on the challenge of supporting and anticipating the team’s needs, from coordinating work flow to finding just the right supply on short notice.
-Outside of work, Erika runs as quickly as she takes notes, and Virginia wrangles two children, including a Girl Scout troop and a Lego robotics team.
+Virginia thrives on the challenge of supporting and anticipating the team’s needs, from coordinating work flow to finding just the right supply on short notice.
+Outside of work, Virginia wrangles two children, including a Girl Scout troop and a Lego robotics team.